 Well, there you have it.
-If you were unaware that there were effective methods to recycle styrofoam packaging, now you have five viable options you can implement to avoid excess waste.
+If you were unaware that there were effective methods to recycle foam packaging, now you have eight viable options you can implement to avoid excess waste.

-If the ultimate goal is to use more eco-friendly packaging, Gorilla Shipper offers durable, biodegradable products such as our Hexabox and molded pulp designs.
-We make our shipper kits and boxes from 100% post-consumer waste and consider sustainability to be of the utmost importance.
+If the ultimate goal is to use more eco-friendly packaging, Gorilla Shipper offers durable, biodegradable products such as our Hexabox and molded pulp shipper kits for bottles, jars, and cans.
+We make our shipper kits from recyclable materials and consider sustainability to be of the utmost importance.